MrReSc/sitemap-table-generator/README.md

 ![](docs/screenshot_01.png)

+*Note: This is not a plug and play extension.
+A `pages.json` file must be created on the server otherwise the extension will not work.*

 ## Requirement
 The data to generate the table must be created via the [API](https://docs.bludit.com/en/api/introduction).
 All pages are stored in a `json` file.
 For performace reasons, the `json` file is not generated via JavaScript in the plugin.
 The easiest way to generate the `pages.json` file is via cron job on the server.
 The following command can be used for this: